menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 ## Failing

 Ah, wait.
 The font doesn't look right.
 It _looks_ very much like Helvetica, but not really.
 Let's try [Arial](https://en.wikipedia.org/wiki/Arial).
 No.... man...
+Also, there are some serifs in the screenshot.

 I'll ask [Google](https://www.google.com/search?q=what+other+fonts+look+like+Helvetica&rlz=1C5GCCM_en&oq=what+other+fonts+look+like+Helvetica&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIICAEQABgWGB4yCAgCEAAYFhgeMg0IAxAAGIYDGIAEGIoFMg0IBBAAGIYDGIAEGIoFMgcIBRAAGO8FMgcIBhAAGO8FMgcIBxAAGO8F0gEINDg3MGowajeoAgCwAgA&sourceid=chrome&source=chrome.ob&ie=UTF-8) for similar fonts.
 Okay...
 Maybe it's an [open-source](https://fonts.google.com/specimen/Roboto) one?
 Shit... no.